Francisco Fullana, Giulia Ott, Eldar Separayev /

 which the composer wrote in April/May 1904.

-“Danse sacrée” (sacred dance) is an ethereal, reflective piece which builds up to a climax, then calms down again, across some capricious downwards arpeggios—played here by Giulia Ott.
-The “Danse profane” follows attacca (“enchaînez“, without rest): while the first dance is in 3/2 time, the “profane part” in 3/4 time—it features some animated harp solos, then again is indulging, swaying in gentle waltz rhythm, with heavy rubato.
-It’s definitely more virtuosic in the solo part: both typical for Debussy and for impressionist music in general, going through several build-ups, finally fading away in high notes—but ending in an abrupt, surprising ff pizzicato.
+“Danse sacrée” (sacred dance) is an ethereal, reflective piece which builds up to a climax, then calms down again, across some capricious downwards arpeggios.
+These were played here by Giulia Ott.
+The “Danse profane” follows attacca (“enchaînez“, without rest): while the first dance is in 3/2 time, the “profane part” in 3/4 time.
+It features some animated harp solos, then again is indulging, swaying in gentle waltz rhythm, with heavy rubato.
+It’s definitely more virtuosic in the solo part: both typical for Debussy and for impressionist music in general, going through several build-ups, finally fading away in high notes.
+However, it ended in an abrupt, surprising ff pizzicato.
 I almost had the feeling that the harp suited Debussy better than the piano!

 Britten: Simple Symphony, op.4